How far along are you and when will you be done?

 Can I switch back and forth between the New Gradebook and the Old Gradebook?

-With the introduction of Late Policies on January 6, 2018, you will not be able to switch if you enable late policies or even manually adjust the labels in the Grade Detail Tray.
+As of January 6, 2018, you cannot switch back to the current Gradebook if you enable late policies or even manually adjust the labels in the Grade Detail Tray.
 Once you have done one of these two things, the feature option in the course will not allow you to return to the old Gradebook.
 Late policies do not transfer to the old Gradebook.
 In affected courses, the course-level feature option may take up to 1 hour to display the status change.

 How do I find out about Late Policies?

 Check out the Late Policies: Instructor FAQ.
-Late Policies will be available in the production environment on January 6, 2018.
+Late Policies was introduced to the production environment on January 6, 2018.

 No. It will not.
-We have a separate project proposed to address all import and export issues with the gradebook.
+We have a separate project proposed to address all import and export issues with the Gradebook.
+However, the New Gradebook does support exporting by grading period.

 First, ensure what you want to report is a bug, which means the feature is not performing as intended.
-What you may think is a bug actually may be intended (we're working on a document to help explain some of those behaviors).
+What you may think is a bug actually may be intended as noted in the New Gradebook Guide.
 Otherwise, please follow these steps:

 - See if your bug is a known issue specifically related to the preview beta Gradebook.